Wild Boar Hunt

 We primarily cruise around the terrain on swamp buggies.
 During these drives the dogs will usually run ahead to sniff out boar.
 The sound of yelping dogs and the squeals of the boar indicate the need for you to move towards the sound of battle.
 Once the dogs have the boar at bay you can carefully take aim.

 Once a dog has a boar we cannot pull the dog off of it in most circumstances.
-If you want more selection when choosing boar you want to hunt then our swamp buggy spot and stalk style of hunting is a better option as we do not use dogs.
+If you want more selection when wild boar hunting, our swamp buggy spot and stalk style of hunting is a better option as we do not use dogs.

 Swamp Buggy Spot and Stalk